Minerva Mena: Adult career

-She was the founding teacher of the School of Performing Arts at the Autonomous University of Nuevo León, where she worked as a lecturer in the specialization of Biomechanics and Corporal Expression until her retirement in 1996.

-On June 11, 2009, her name was perpetuated as one of the pillars of Theater in Nuevo León through a tribute paid by UANL, naming one of the classrooms at the Faculty of Performing Arts after her and unveiling a commemorative plaque.
+She was the founding teacher at the School of Performing Arts at the Autonomous University of Nuevo León (UANL), where she worked as a lecturer in the specialization of Biomechanics and Corporal Expression until her retirement in 1996.
+On June 11, 2009, through a tribute paid by the UANL, one of the classrooms at the Faculty of Performing Arts was named after her and a commemorative plaque was installed.